Glossary

 SAM riboswitch Rfam family

-An alignment of the set of related sequences which score higher than the manually set threshold values for the covariance model of a particular Rfam family.
+An alignment of the set of related sequences that score higher than the manually set threshold values for the covariance model of a particular Rfam family.

 Gathering cutoff